REAL ESTATE COMMISSION FEES & OTHER COSTS

-All of these are negotiable.
-It is important to do this negotiation before signing any agency agreement with an agent on behalf of their company, however, it is also possible to negotiate at the point of sale if needed.
+It is important to negotiate commission fees prior signing any agency agreement with an agent on behalf of their company, however, it is also possible to negotiate at the point of sale if needed.
 Some agents will only negotiate at the point of sale when all the cards are on the table.

 The safest option for obtaining an accurate property appraisal first is to engage a vetted real estate agent or a registered valuer.
 A real estate market appraisal is provided free.

 Collate all costs before negotiating real estate commission

 You can't sell a secret, so advertising is necessary to expose your property to the broadest buyer markets and qualified buyers for your price range or property type.

 Real estate agents are obliged to provide you with an itemised summary of advertising expenses recommended which you need to sign off.
 Check these and any amendments which should also be signed by you.
 When asked, some vendors don't actually know exactly how their advertising budget is being spent so take care with this.

-Costs of selling a house can vary but they generally include:
+The cost of selling a house can vary but generally includes:

-- Auctioneer fee (if relevant) – mostly payable up front and at the time of signing a listing authority and costs in the vicinity of $800.
+- Auctioneer fees (if your chosen method of sale) – mostly payable up front and at the time of signing an agency agreement and costs in the vicinity of $800.
 Some companies do not charge a fee at all and online auctions are much more common.